experimental-informatics/hands-on-text-generators/README.md

 Notebooks from the Seminar:

-# Einführung in die Programmierung von Textgeneratoren < WS20/21

-### Introduction to programming text generators
+# Introduction to programming text generators

 Georg Trogemann, Christian Heck, Mattis Kuhn